osmond/plant-tracker/README.md

 You can also export your current plant list as JSON or CSV using the download buttons at the top of the page.
 The new **Analytics** link opens a page with charts of historical ET₀ and water use.

-The plant form offers live type-ahead suggestions and thumbnail previews for the name and species fields.
-Both pieces of data are fetched from the [iNaturalist](https://api.inaturalist.org) API.
+The plant form offers live suggestions for scientific names as you type a common plant name.
+Selecting a scientific name fills the field and loads a thumbnail preview fetched from the [iNaturalist](https://api.inaturalist.org) API.
 The previous OpenFarm integration was removed because that service is no longer available.
 Ensure outbound access to `api.inaturalist.org` is allowed or the suggestions and images won't appear.